liujiale-study/MSAIProj_HP-PPI/README.md

   * Average Validation Loss
   * Per-Class F1 Score on Validation Set
   * Overall Accuracy on Validation Set
 * `test_results.txt`: Only available if you have used the checkpoint to evaluate the trained model via the `test.py` script.
-The results from the evaluation on the test set will be printed to this file.
+This file contains a record of the model's performance on the test set.

 ## Evaluating on the Test Set
 To evaluate a trained model against the test set, run the following command.
 ```
 python test.py -cpf checkpoints/<name_of_your_checkpoint_folder>
 ```
+(Example)<br>
-Example: You have completed an entire round of training and the program generated the final checkpoint folder `20240113_041818_epoch200_fin/` within the `checkpoints/` folder (i.e. full path to checkpoint folder is `checkpoints/20240113_041818_epoch200_fin/`).
+You have completed an entire round of training and the program generated the final checkpoint folder `20240113_041818_epoch200_fin/` within the `checkpoints/` folder (i.e. full path to checkpoint folder is `checkpoints/20240113_041818_epoch200_fin/`).

-The command to evaluate that trained model will be `python test.py -cpf checkpoints/20240113_041818_epoch200_fin`
+The command to evaluate that trained model will be `python test.py -cpf checkpoints/20240113_041818_epoch200_fin`<br><br>

-After evaluation on test set is completed, the results will also be printed to a `test_results.txt` file.
-This file can be found in the checkpoint folder that was indicated when running the ``test.py`` script.
+After evaluation on test set is completed, the results seen on the console will also be printed to a `test_results.txt` file.
+This file can be found in the checkpoint folder that was indicated when running the above command.